jundalisay/superb/content/en/research/mohammad/quran/sura-049a.md

 turn to wickedness after having attained faith.
 Whoever does not repent—these are the wrongdoers.
-12. O you who believe!
-Avoid most suspi- cion—some suspicion is sinful.
+12. Muslims,  Avoid most suspi- cion—some suspicion is sinful.
 And do not spy on one another, nor backbite one an- other.
 Would any of you like to eat the flesh